 We typically train new persons to fly every Tuesday evening weather permitting.
-Training usually starts in April with the last training day on the first Tuesday of October.
+Training usually starts on the first Tuesday in April with the last training day on the first Tuesday of October.
 It occurs from 6:00 PM until dark, during daylight savings time months.
 This is on an instructor permitting basis.

 The Hawks operate under the guidelines of the Academy of Model Aeronautics (AMA) and the by laws of the Hawks.
 An individual that does not belong to the Hawks and / or AMA is still welcome to join us as a guest.
 We offer a 60 day introductory including 3 flying sessions with an instructor prior to joining the Hawks and AMA.
 The individual can then move forward and become a member of the Hawks Club and AMA if they choose.